callahanstewart/callahanstewart.github.io/AFSPCrossWalkSafety.md

 ---

-## 8. Emergency Protocol
-- **Call 911** for emergencies.
-- Then notify the nearest event coordinator.
-- Keep calm and reassure walkers.

----

-## 9. Spirit of the Event
+## 8. Spirit of the Event
-This is a mental health and suicide prevention walk.
+This is a suicide prevention event.
 Many participants are grieving or honoring loved ones.
 Your kindness and patience make a difference.
 Smile when possible, thank walkers, and show you care while maintaining safety.